RoniGurvich/Ergo58/Readme.md

 # Printable Files

-You can find the files in [models directory](./models).
+You can find the printable files on the [release page](https://github.com/RoniGurvich/Ergo58/releases/tag/latest).

-Lily58 comes with a default MX spacing, this directory also contains printable case files for the slightly tighter choc spacing variant from typeractive.xyz.
+Note that Lily58 comes with a default MX spacing, release files also contain printable files for the slightly smaller choc spacing variant from typeractive.xyz.

 # Case Parts

 Each side of the case includes two printable parts:

 - Keyboard housing which keeps the keyboard in place and adds wrist support
 - A stand that holds the keyboard and housing at the defined ergonomic angles.